SynBioHub/api-docs/source/index.html.md

 Parameter | Description
 --------- | ------- | -----------
-email | The e-mail address of the user to login with. password | The password of the user.
+email | The e-mail address (or username) of the user to login with. password | The password of the user.

 ## Logout